-Nam e:
+ivalite.

-I. Formulation of a research problem (which includes a survey of the literature and pertinent research, and the development of research questions, hypotheses or conceptualization of theoretical and/or policy or practice issues)
+ormulation of a research problem (which includes a survey of the literature and pertinent research, and the relopment of research questions, hypotheses or conceptualization of theoretical and/or policy or practice les)

 2. Formulation of the research design and methods

 3. Development of research instruments

 4. Data collection

 5. Data analysis and interpretation of findings

 6. Preparation of this research report